erikriverson/spyre/README.md

 implementing client behavior using the Angular.js JavaScript framework.

-Setup is easy, as spyre is just a regular R package.
+Setup is easy, as spyre is just a regular R package that functions as a local web server to communicate with the browser.

 ## Installation